potnanny/application/README.md

 - Xiaomi Mi Bluetooth Soil Sensor
 - Xiaomi Mi MJHT Bluetooth Hygrometer

-We are constantly working to write new plugins for bluetooth devices.
-So this list may grow over time.
+We are constantly looking out for new bluetooth devices that would be useful to home growers, and writing new plugins.
+So this list will grow in the future.

 ## Expandable Plugin System
 All communication to bluetooth and GPIO devices is based on plugins.